Gibson-Grant Historic Log House

 Apply to Be a Docent

-If you’re looking for a volunteer opportunity this summer, consider applying to be a docent at the Gibson-Grant Log House in Flower Mound!
+If you’re looking for a volunteer opportunity, consider applying to be a docent at the Gibson-Grant Log House in Flower Mound!
 Anyone with a passion for preservation and local history is encouraged to apply.
 No prior docent experience is needed, and your commitment can be as little as one shift every two months.
 Training to become a docent at the log house consists of an orientation session and a shadowed shift.
 If you have questions, please call 940.349.2854.
 To apply to be a volunteer, visit www.flower-mound.com/volunteer.

 History of the Log House